Fisker Ocean Review

 Fisker Ocean pricing and availability

-The Fisker Ocean will be built by Magna-Steyr at a carbon-neutral factory in Graz, Austria and will be priced from £34,990 for the front-wheel-drive 275bhp car with the smallest battery.
-That would put the Ocean in direct price competition with other SUVs such as the smaller battery versions of the Volkswagen ID.4, ŠKODA Enyaq and the Hyundai IONIQ 5.
+The Fisker Ocean was built by Magna-Steyr at a carbon-neutral factory in Graz, Austria and was priced from £34,990 for the front-wheel-drive 275bhp car with the smallest battery.
+That put the Ocean in direct price competition with other SUVs such as the smaller battery versions of the Volkswagen ID.4, ŠKODA Enyaq and the Hyundai IONIQ 5.

-The higher capacity, all-wheel drive Ocean models will be priced from £48,800 in the UK, with the range-topping Extreme model set to be £59,900 on the road.
+The higher capacity, all-wheel drive Ocean models were the only ones which made it to the UK, priced from £48,800, with the range-topping Extreme model at £59,900 on the road.

 Verdict

-In what has become a saturated marketplace full of choice, the Fisker Ocean does make a great case for itself as an alternative choice.
-The starting price is competitive, the design is appealing with plenty of unique and quirky details along with a comfortable, roomy interior.
-The materials are sustainable, so you can feel good about your purchase and it's a great performer, too, with solid range and performance.
-It could be one of the best surprises of 2023.
+In what has become a saturated marketplace full of choice, the Fisker Ocean made a great case for itself as an alternative choice.
+The starting price was competitive, the design is appealing with plenty of unique and quirky details along with a comfortable, roomy interior.
+The materials are sustainable, and it's a great performer, too, with solid range and performance.

 Latest Reviews...